-Some common/famous guitars that suffer from neck dive are the Gibson SG and Explorer range, the BC Rich Mockingbird and Stealth, and many smaller body flying V guitars such as most Rhoads style Vs.
+Some common/famous guitars that suffer from neck dive are the Gibson SG and Explorer range, the BC Rich Mockingbird and Stealth, and many smaller-body flying V guitars such as most Rhoads-style Vs.

-Add Weights To Your Guitar
+Add Weights to Your Guitar

-This is one of the most popular options because honestly it’s the least “hacky” and is the most reliable as far as results.
+This is one of the most popular options because honestly, it’s the least “hacky” and is the most reliable as far as results.

 People also use BBs or lead fishing weights in a sock, but you have to be very careful about having anything in there that could effect the guitar’s electronics.
-You can make a barrier using electrical tape, but the great thing about the wheel weights I liked to is they are coated, so no risk of any kind of short.
+You can make a barrier using electrical tape, but the great thing about the wheel weights is they are coated, so no risk of any kind of short.

-Add Weights To Your Strap
+Add Weights to Your Strap

-Like the above, this works by increasing the weight on the guitar body side, but this time instead of putting the weights inside the guitar, you can just attach them to the strap.
+Like the above, this works by increasing the weight on the guitar body side.
+But this time instead of putting the weights inside the guitar, you can just attach them to the strap.

-There are a couple of options here, for example something like a velcro wrist weight for joggers is perfect – just wrap it around your guitar strap at the bridge side of your guitar to balance out the weight of the heavier neck.
+There are a couple of options here.
+For example, something like a velcro wrist weight for joggers is perfect.
+Just wrap it around your guitar strap at the bridge side of your guitar to balance out the weight of the heavier neck.

+Alternately, get some lead weights (again often used by divers) and sew them into a pouch in a good-quality leather guitar strap.
 Easy to swap on and off (eg if you want to sit with the guitar instead of standing), less invasive than putting weight inside the guitar, and potentially more balanced too.

-Get a Wide or grippy strap
+Get a Wide or Grippy Strap

 Another popular option for those with just a little neck dive is to get a strap that will grip to your shoulder a little better, thus stopping the neck from dropping.
-For this, you can look at either a wider strap, or better yet a strap with some sort of gripping material to the back that will hold the strap in place.
+For this, you can look at either a wider strap, or better yet a strap with some sort of gripping material to the back that will hold things in place.

 Not only comfortable, but rock solid.